 In fact, I really don’t think there is a huge difference between what the average 22- year-old American wears and what their European counterparts wear.
-Anyways, this is a guide to help you “blend in” so you’re not taken for a tourist from 100 yards away.
+Anyway, this is a guide to help you “blend in” so you’re not taken for a tourist from 100 yards away.
 If nothing else, this guide will help you look like a European tourist (as opposed to an American tourist).

 Fashion Faux Pas — What You Should Absolutely Avoid Wearing